Application dates

 All projects must:

-• have a director attached who has not yet directed a third-party funded feature film that has been commercially distributed in the UK and/or Ireland.
-For the avoidance of doubt, any features that were self-financed by the director, or that did not achieve commercial distribution in the UK and/or Ireland, will not count for these purposes
+- have a debut director attached.
+For the purpose of BFI Filmmaking Fund eligibility, we consider a director to be a debut director if they have not yet directed a third-party funded feature film that has been commercially distributed in the UK and/or Ireland.
+For the avoidance of doubt, any features that were self-financed by the director, or that did not achieve commercial distribution in the UK and/or Ireland, will not count for these purposes.
+The applicant must declare if the director has previously directed a feature and how it does not meet the above criteria.

 Projects